btabaska/Greenhaus/README.md

 ## Usage Information:

 To use, you need to be in greenhaus folder, in the integrated terminal type node or nodemon server.js this will work assuming you followed the steps for installing.
 If you are trying to use this with the heroku app we launched, you may just click the link for the heroku application.
+To use the upload photo part of our app, you need to type in /uploads at the end of the url because we did not have the time to finish the routes for it all.

 <a name="contributors"></a>